Does Goucher's program require an audition?

 How many credits do I need to be a dance major?

-The dance major with a performance concentration is 43.5 credits, and the non-performance concentration is 40 credits.
+The dance major is 44.5 credits.
 To graduate a student must complete 120 credits.

 Does Goucher offer a dance science degree?
 Or arts administration?

-Is there a live accompaniment for dance technique courses?
+Is there live accompaniment for dance technique courses?

 Yes, all modern and ballet technique courses have live accompaniment.